riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 The value of `_Alignof(max_align_t)` is 16.

-Atomic types (for instance using the `_Atomic` specifier or qualifier) with a power-of-two size less than or equal to 128 bits, should be aligned to their width.
-This should be the case, whether or not atomic instructions are enabled, and whether or not you are on a 32- or 64-bit RISC-V platform.
-The alignment of non-power-of-two sized atomic types is implementation defined.
+Atomic types (for instance using `_Atomic(T)` (C11) or `std::atomic<T>` (C++11))
+with a width less than or equal to 128 bits, should, if they are not a power-of-two width, be padded to the next power-of-two width.
+They should be aligned to their width including any padding.
+This should be done regardless of whether any atomic extensions are enabled.

 ## <a name=va-list-va-start-and-va-arg></a> va_list, va_start, and va_arg